 I have since deleted Instagram and Snapchat and the only social media I am now using is Facebook.
 I use Facebook for this blog, for university, and to keep in touch with the people in my life, but I ain’t spending anymore of my time scrolling through the depths of nothingness.
 Social media is an additive of life, not a supplement for life.
 I don’t quite know where my degree is going to take me now, but it sure as hell ain’t taking me to a life of maintaining the virtual world, while ignoring the real one.

-I think that in many ways, social media can be used positively.
-As I’ve said, it can be used to creatively express yourself and connect with friends and family.
-However, as it exists in its current state, these are not its main functions.
-From what I’ve seen, social media has become a place to compare yourself to others, to create social divides, and to give birth to the most narcissistic figures in human history.
-If you are able to look past all of that and use it in a way that makes you happy, then I am happy for you.
+If you are able to use social media in a way that makes you happy, then I am happy for you.
 However, until I am able to do the same, I think I’m going to be one of those weird modern-day hippies who doesn’t need to be on every social media platform to exist.